Moynat: Early years

 Moynat patented its first inventions for packaging materials in 1854.
 The label was the first to use hardened gutta-percha waterproofing to produce its trunks and packing boxes.
-In 1870, Moynat brought out the wicker trunk, known as the "English trunk" or "Moynat trunk", a lightweight structure consisting of a wicker frame, covered with a varnished canvas and leather trimming.
-The product weighed a mere two kilos and was highly sought after by travellers wishing to avoid excess baggage fees.
+In 1870, Moynat brought out the wicker trunk, known as the "English trunk" or "Moynat trunk".
+The boutique was situated at the center of Haussmann's redesigned Paris.
+Following the construction of the Avenue de l'Opéra in 1876, it took pride of place at path number 1.